typelevel/Laika/docs/02-running-laika/02-library-api.md

 ```

 In addition to specifying markup and output formats and extensions, there are many other customization options in the builder
 step immediately before calling `build`.
-They are identical for the pure and IO parser and are summarized in the @:ref(Configuration) section.
+They are identical for the pure and IO parser and are summarized in the [Configuration] section.

 Finally you can use the transformer with text markup as input: